-Notwithstanding anything contained in sub-section (1) of section 22, the following categories of persons shall be required to be registered under this Act irrespective of the aggregate turnover,––
+COMPULSORY GST REGISTRATION : Notwithstanding anything contained in sub-section (1) of section 22, the following categories of persons shall be required to be registered under this Act irrespective of the aggregate turnover,––

-Summary: As per section 24 of CGST Act 2017, a casual taxable person is required to obtain compulsory registration irrespective of the aggregate turnover in the previous year.
+As per section 24 of CGST Act 2017, a casual taxable person is required to obtain compulsory registration irrespective of the aggregate turnover in the previous year.
 However exemption has been given to person engaged in the supply of “Handicraft goods”.
 A casual taxable person making taxable supplies of handicraft goods is exempted from obtaining registration if aggregate turnover to be computed on all India basis not exceeding an amount of 20 Lakhs.

 Casual taxable person meaning- As per sec 2(20) of CGST Act means a person who occasionally undertakes transactions involving supply of goods or services or both in the course or furtherance of business, whether as principal, agent or in any other capacity, in a State or a Union territory where he has no fixed place of business

 The important point should be taken into consideration that Section 24 overrides sec 22 only so any person who is exclusively in the business under section 23 i.e. any person engaged exclusively in the business of supplying goods or services not liable to tax or wholly exempt from tax then he is not required to get himself registered.

-Summary: As per the above provision a non resident person who is making any kind of taxable supply in the taxable territory then he has to take compulsory registration.
+A non-resident person who is making any kind of taxable supply in the taxable territory then he has to take compulsory registration.

 As per section 2(77) of CGST Act 2017,”Non-resident taxable person” means any person who occasionally undertakes transactions involving supply of goods or services or both, whether as principal or agent or in any other capacity, but who has no fixed place of business or residence in India;

-A person who is required to deduct TDS the authorities as notified a department or establishment of the Central Government or State Government; or local authority; or Governmental agencies; or
+A person who is required to deduct TDS the authorities as notified a department or establishment of the Central Government or State Government; or local authority; or Governmental agencies; or such persons or category of persons as may be notified by the Government are required to get itself registered under GST compulsorily

-Summary: A person who is working as an agent or otherwise and also making taxable supply then as per section 24 of CGST Act 2017 he has to compulsorily get registered so any kind of agent who is making taxable supply needs to get registered under GST immediately.As per section 2(5) of CGST Act 2017 “agent” means a person, including a factor, broker, commission agent, arhatia, del credere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another;
+As per section 2(5) of CGST Act 2017 “agent” means a person, including a factor, broker, commission agent, arhatia, del credere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another;

-Summary: As per the above provision input service distributor has to get compulsory registration under GST.
+input service distributor has to get compulsory registration under GST.
 As per 2(61) of CGST Act 2017 “Input Service Distributor” means an office of the supplier of goods or services or both which receives tax invoices issued under section 31 towards the receipt of input services and issues a prescribed document for the purposes of distributing the credit of central tax, State tax, integrated tax or Union territory tax paid on the said services to a supplier of taxable goods or services or both having the same Permanent Account Number as that of the said office;

 Summary: As per the above provision if a person is supplying online information and data base access or retrieval from outside India then that person has to get itself registered under GST irrespective of the turnover in the previous year.
 E.g. Netflix providing services outside India then Netflix has to get itself registered and pay taxes under normal charge.